top of page

 The Importance of Singing

-Singing is fundamental to the way that children engage with and understand music.
+Singing is fundamental to the way that children --and adults!-- engage with and understand music.
 Thus, not only do each of our songs contain lyrics that are linked to our topic or story, we ask students to sing finger numbers and letter names -- thereby singing their playing instructions!
 This helps them assimilate the melody, rhythm, and to quickly make connections between the songs and piano.

 Other benefits: